The Pauli-Villars regularised free energy of Dirac's vacuum in purely magnetic fields: Rigorous definition of the PV-regularised free energy functional

 with

 and

-where $X_j\left(b,u,q\right)=b\sqrt{m_j^2+u\left(1-u\right)q^2}$ for $j=0,1,2$. \end{lem} The function $M^0$ in formula \eqref{eq:vacuum-response} is the dielectric response of Dirac's vacuum at zero temperature which has already been rigorously computed in \cite[Formula~(2.21)]{GraHaiLewSer-2013-ARMA} and is well known in physics literature \cite[Eq.~(5.39)]{GreRei-2009-book}.
+where $X_j\left(b,u,q\right)=b\sqrt{m_j^2+u\left(1-u\right)q^2}$ for $j=0,1,2$. \end{lem} The function $M^0$ in formula \eqref{eq:vacuum-response} is the dielectric response of Dirac's vacuum at zero temperature which has already been rigorously computed in \cite[Formula~(2.21)]{GraHaiLewSer-2013-ARMA} and is well known in the physics literature \cite[Eq.~(5.39)]{GreRei-2009-book}.
 On the other hand, $M^T$ defined in \eqref{eq:T-vacuum-response} is the contribution at finite temperature $T$ to the dielectric response of Dirac's vacuum.
 Notice that the integral with respect to $t$ in \eqref{eq:T-vacuum-response} is perfectly defined and converges for $q=0$, namely $M^T$ is bounded in a neighborhood of $q=0$.
 This means that we cannot expect an effect similar to the one shown in \cite{HaiLewSei-2008-RMP} for the reduced BDF model, where the authors prove that due to the positive temperature the particles in the polarised Dirac sea rearrange themselves so as to completely screen the external potential.
 As already mentioned, this phenomenon is known as Debye screening in non-relativistic fermionic plasma physics.
-After all, this could be explained by the nature of the magnetic field which basically acts on charged particles by confining them in a space region rather than attracting or repelling them. \proof First of all, in order to include a finite temperature notice that we simply have to make the following formal replacements:
+After all, this could be explained by the nature of the magnetic field which basically acts on charged particles by confining them in a space region rather than attracting or repelling them. \proof First of all, by comparing the calculations in \cref{subsec:integrable-magnetic-potentials} to the calculations at zero temperature \cite{GraHaiLewSer-2012-JEDP}, notice that we simply have to make the following formal replacements in order to include a finite temperature:

 where $\beta=1/T\in\intoo{0}{\infty}$, and then to consider the averaged primitive function with respect to $\beta$ of each term in the expansion.
 By keeping this prescription in mind, the same computations as in the proof of \cite[Lemma~4.2]{GraHaiLewSer-2013-ARMA} yields